School

 Photo of students in science

-Major and Minor areas of study
+Major, minor and graduate areas of study

-Spanning the arts, humanities, natural sciences and social sciences, and characterized by an educational environment that is both rigorous and supportive, the College of Arts and Sciences offers 20 undergraduate major programs and 20 minor programs.
-The College of Arts and Sciences also provides the core of a student’s holistic education at Saint Martin’s University via the Core Curriculum.
-The faculty in the College of Arts and Sciences are dedicated and innovative teachers.
-They also engage in significant scholarship and sustained service in the community, modeling the very traits we instill in our students.
-With a core curriculum that emphasizes interdisciplinary teaching, research, service, and engagement with Benedictine Values and the Catholic intellectual tradition, Saint Martin’s students gain a complex understanding of the world that emphasizes empathy, critical analysis, innovative thinking, and a commitment to engaging with other people and cultures in a meaningful and open-hearted manner.
+The College also provides the backbone of a student’s holistic education at Saint Martin’s University via the Core Curriculum.
+The Core Curriculum emphasizes interdisciplinary teaching, research, service, and engagement with Benedictine Values and the Catholic intellectual tradition.
+Through it, Saint Martin’s students gain a complex understanding of the world that emphasizes empathy, critical analysis, innovative thinking, and a commitment to engaging with other people and cultures in a meaningful and open-hearted manner.

 Learn more about departmental programs